Batteries

 Only Battery

-Note: After exhaustive search and study since we lost Apak I like Only Battery.
+Note: After exhaustive search and study since we lost Apak, I like Only Battery online.
+They are simple and to the point in products.
 I know some of you shop price totally but Only has a nice easy site to work on with all the choices and specifications plainly stated and even shows you the fitting plugs so you can get it right.

-Some of you are using the Span FCM1-C fast charging manager.
+Some of you are using the Span FCM1-C fast charging manager (shown above).
 This charger requires a 10 ohm thermister and three lead wires out of the battery to your connector of choice.
 The charger and power wall plug transformer is available at Span Inc. If you see that Lithium may be in your future look at the FCM1-XC unit.

 Conversation with Only requests that they be emailed if a battery is desired with this thermister to insure they have it in stock.
 When you find the battery you want, note the part number and what lead plug you want and email them.

-So, those that have the Apak set up can replace batteries for the charger.
+So, those that have the Apak three wire set up can replace batteries for the charger.

 -----------------------------------------------------------------------